Ted Cruz Was Reportedly Rejected During the Senate’s Secret Santa

-There was once a time when Ted Cruz thought he could be President.
+There was once a time when Ted Cruz thought he could be president.
 It’s unclear why, since the nation was not about to elect someone whose full emotional range appeared to only consist of “sad” and “deeply uncomfortable.”
-And apparently likeability among the American people isn’t Cruz’s only problem – he’s reportedly also disliked by his Senate colleagues across both sides of the aisle.
+And apparently likability among the American people isn’t Cruz’s only problem — he’s reportedly also disliked by his Senate colleagues across both sides of the aisle.

 “I’ve had people pick out Cruz’s name and then drop it on the floor.
 I’ve actually had that happen,” Franken claimed.